rjohn92/surfshark-qbittorrent/README.md

 Before you begin, make sure you have Docker installed on your system.
 You can download and install Docker from [here](https://docs.docker.com/get-docker/).

 Next make sure you have an OVPN subscription to a VPN provider.
 [Here](https://www.security.org/vpn/best/) you can choose from any reputable source.
 After you do that you have to get your credentials (these are different from your email/password credentials).
+You can find instructions on getting your credentials [here](https://support.surfshark.com/hc/en-us/articles/4403182690706-How-to-set-up-OpenVPN-on-Portal-router).

 ## Steps to Set Up the Project